 Mangrove Forest Importance

-In this blog post, Caravan offers a number of interesting facts about the importance of the mangrove forest Costa Rica, which will help make your fully guided tour all the more enjoyable.
+In this blog post, Caravan Tours offers a number of interesting facts about the importance of mangrove forests in Costa Rica, which will help make your fully guided tour all the more enjoyable.

-Our all-inclusive Cost Rica tour includes a guided Tarcoles River float trip through the Carara National Park mangrove forest, Costa Rica.
+Our all-inclusive Cost Rica tour includes a guided Tarcoles River float trip through the Carara National Park mangrove forest in Costa Rica.

 What is a mangrove forest?

-Located in the province of Guanacaste, the mangrove forest Costa Rica consists mainly of mangrove plants.
+A mangrove forest in Costa Rica consists mainly of mangrove plants.
 These are primarily salt-tolerant shrubs or small trees that live in the coastal intertidal zone.
 A Mangrove forest creates a unique habitat for migratory birds, mammals, Crustacea, and fish; like no other tree species can.

 It is quite easy to spot the dense tangled root system of mangrove trees.
 Some even describe mangrove trees as looking like they are standing on stilts (actually roots) above the water.

 Mangrove forests can be found throughout the world in the tropics and in subtropical areas.
 Typically, you will find mangrove forests between 25° N and 25° S of the Equator.
 Mangroves can’t withstand freezing temperatures so are limited to areas within these latitudes.

 As of 2000, the total area covered by mangrove forests around the world was 53,200 square miles.
 The largest mangrove forest in the world is called The Sundarbans and exists on the delta of Ganges, Brahmaputra, and Meghna rivers in India.